Chris-McGonigle/drone-digest/README.md

 ## Credits

-Dummy text for display purposes for the threads was taken from a number of existing forums such as [mavicpilots.com](https://mavicpilots.com/), [inspirepilots.com](https://inspirepilots.com/threads/remote-controller-charging-issues.24678/)
+1. Dummy text for display purposes for the threads was taken from a number of existing forums such as [mavicpilots.com](https://mavicpilots.com/), [inspirepilots.com](https://inspirepilots.com/threads/remote-controller-charging-issues.24678/)

-I used this [article](https://books.agiliq.com/projects/django-orm-cookbook/en/latest/query_relatedtool.html) on how to use Q for complex queries to power the search functionality on the site.
+2. I used this [article](https://books.agiliq.com/projects/django-orm-cookbook/en/latest/query_relatedtool.html) on how to use Q for complex queries to power the search functionality on the site.

+3. [HTMLCSSColor](https://www.htmlcsscolor.com/) and [Coolors](https://coolors.co/?home) was used to help pick colour pallettes.

+4. Core functionality of the site was based on the Code Institute walkthrough, I think therefore I blog, and also tutorials by [Codemy](https://youtube.com/playlist?list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi) and [Traversy](https://youtu.be/PtQiiknWUcI)

+5. Tutorials by [StudyGyann](https://youtu.be/uJp4PaDkux0) and [Pretty Printed](https://youtu.be/VYs-u0g__1A) were used to help in the styling of form fields.

+6. I also used tutorials by [Academind](https://youtu.be/t7DrJqcUviA), [Tech With Tim](https://youtu.be/sm1mokevMWk) and [Problem Solving Point](https://youtu.be/QLL4KzFMfVw) to help further my understanding of the framework.

 <br>